BhadauriaDevansh/Employee-Management-System/README.md

 ## Overview

-The Employee Management System (EMS) is a Java-based application designed to streamline the process of managing employee data, attendance, and payroll.
-This README.md file provides an overview of the project structure, functionality, and key features.
+The Employee Management System (EMS) is a Java-based application designed to streamline the process of managing employee data, attendance, and payroll securely.
+Built on MSSQL, the system employs stored procedures to prevent SQL injection attacks, ensuring robust data security.

 ## Features